chastik/Spielplatz/WissKI How-to-Tutorials /WissKI_Readme.md

 SODa supports structured, interdisciplinary learning around data practices in the context of cultural heritage and research infrastructures.
 Its modular resources cover topics such as collection development, metadata and ontology modeling, semantic enrichment, data visualization, and digital documentation.

-Learning designs are based on coherent personas and a learning objectives matrix for RDM, supporting both foundational knowledge and discipline-specific needs.
+Learning designs are based on coherent [SODa personas](https://zenodo.org/records/15574575) and a learning objectives matrix for RDM, supporting both foundational knowledge and discipline-specific needs.

 Research-based and problem-oriented learning approaches encourage active engagement, practical application, and reuse across academic and heritage institutions.

 SODa also fosters exchange and collaboration across communities through contributions to national initiatives such as the German National Research Data Infrastructure (NFDI) and promotes standards, good practices, and innovative workflows in semantic data modeling.